HaramChoi-askui/custom-element/README.md

 });
 ```

-- Also, don't forget to change the key to press and the name of the web browser.
+- Also, don't forget to change the key to press and the name of the web browser based on your condition.

 ### 2) Search for the Location

-- Here we type our desired keyword to the textfield of Google Maps.
+- Here we type our desired keyword into the textfield of Google Maps.
 As the textfield gets focused automatically, we can directly type in the keyword to the textfield:

 ```ts
 it('search for a location', async ()=>{